Evaluating technology innovation in marketing

 “A digital twin of a customer (DToC) is a dynamic virtual representation of a customer that simulates and learns to emulate and anticipate behaviour.
 Customers can be individuals, personas, groups of people or machines.
 DToC gives marketers a flexible approach to anticipating a customer’s state of mind”.

-You can see this is a tool used for modeling the impact of changes to targeting and proposition before implementation.
+You can see this is a tool used for modelling the impact of changes to targeting and proposition before implementation.
 So it seems to be a form of predictive analytics based on AI.
-Although it’s an interesting concept, it is likely to remain a niche application since most businesses will be more concerned with introducing or improving personalisation to introduce improve conversion.
+Although it’s an interesting concept, it is likely to remain a niche application since most businesses will be more concerned with introducing or improving personalisation to improve conversion.

 If you want to learn more, sample vendors are given as Absolutdata; Arrayworks; Fetch.ai; Salesforce and Tanjo.

 2. Multichannel Marketing Hubs (clouds) of which email automation and personalisation are part are now a core technology platform for many businesses and this is confirmed since these have already reached the plateau along with Conversational marketing which previously featured, but has now been removed since these are now part of the mainstream.
-It’s likely you have these in place, the question is, what is the maturity of the implementation, how well are they customized to improve targeting and response?
+You likely have these in place, the question is, what is the maturity of the implementation, and how well are they customized to improve targeting and response?
 Which brings us to…

 3. Tools to increase communications relevance through targeting.
 Tools to target such as Personalisation engines and personification are now in the trough with personalisation engines forecast to reach the plateau in 2-5 years.
 However, many would argue that in sectors such as retail, travel and financial services recommendations tools are already relevant.

 4. Artificial Intelligence for marketing is in the ‘trough of disillusionment’.
 This fits findings from Gartner’s research amongst marketers which shows a relative lack of enthusiasm for adoption of AI and Machine Learning despite the number of vendors offering AI solutions.
-Their research also showed that many businesses are at a low-level of maturity in their digital marketing, with only the c10-20% of businesses who have the scale and skills to deploy AI currently using it.
+Their research also showed that many businesses are at a low level of maturity in their digital marketing, with only 10-20 % of businesses who have the scale and skills to deploy AI currently using it.
 Surveying these larger organisations in 2021, Forrester found higher levels of adoption with 52% of marketers Gartner surveyed in 2021 using AI and ML, with another 38% in the planning or piloting stages with AI/ML.
 However, only 17% have deployed AI across all aspects of their marketing technology stacks.

-5. Consumer consent and preference management technologies are often part of hubs/clouds/marketing automation, but are defined as a separate category by Gartner since they consider them a strategic investment with dedicated tools available for larger businesses.
+5. Consumer consent and preference management technologies are often part of hubs/clouds/marketing automation but are defined as a separate category by Gartner since they consider them a strategic investment with dedicated tools available for larger businesses.

-6. Fewer new innovations than in previous years since the innovation trigger part of the marketing curve is sparse suggesting relatively few genuine new technologies are emerging.
+6. Fewer innovations than in previous years since the innovation trigger part of the marketing curve is sparse suggesting relatively few genuine new technologies are emerging.
 Indeed, we are sure visual search has previously appeared here.
 It’s not relevant to most businesses and I’m surprised that Augmented / Virtual Reality isn’t highlighted on these curves since they are being adopted more widely.
 This suggests a maturity in tools has been reached and genuinely new techniques will be rare in future.

 Understanding the stages of the Gartner Hype Cycle model for technology innovation